-Russia’s Foreign Ministry said on Friday it will take all efforts necessary to repatriate convicted Russian arms dealer Viktor Bout after a U.S. court sentenced him to 25 years in prison.
+Russia’s Foreign Ministry said on Friday it will take efforts to repatriate convicted Russian arms dealer Viktor Bout after a U.S. court sentenced him to 25 years in prison.

-"The Russian Foreign Ministry will take whatever action necessary to repatriate Viktor Bout back to his Motherland by any means within international law.
-This issue will, without doubt, be one of our top priorities in Russian-American relations," the Foreign Ministry said.
+"The Russian Foreign Ministry will take whatever action necessary to repatriate Viktor Bout back to his Motherland by any means within international-legal law.
+This issue will, without doubt, be one of the top priorities, in the Russian-American relations," the Ministry said.

-"Long before the sentence was given to Bout, the authorities declared him the 'Merchant of Death' and almost an international terrorist, but this accusation was based exclusively on his imputed 'criminal intent,' the Ministry added.
+«Long before the sentence was given to Bout, the authorities declared him the 'Merchant of Death' and almost an international terrorist, but this accusation was based exclusively on his imputed 'criminal intent.'

-“We consider the U.S. Court's 25-year prison sentence given to Viktor Bout absolutely inadmissible, unbiased and non-objective,” Dolgov said in a statement.
+“We consider the U.S. Court's 25-year prison sentence to Viktor Bout absolutely inadmissible, unbiased and nonobjective,” Dolgov said in a statement.

-“We have closely monitored the investigative process and can say for sure that physical and psychological pressure was used against Bout,” he said, adding Bout “was actually kidnapped...and extradited to the United States.”
+“We have closely monitored the investigation process and can say for sure that the physical and psychological pressure was used against Bout with the intentional piling on the pressure,” the diplomat said, adding that Bout “was actually kidnapped on his country’s territory and extradited to the United States.”

 “It definitely raises doubts about the grounds that the prosecution is build on and the verdict’s justice.”

-Douglas McNabb, a Transnational criminal defense lawyer told RIA Novosti Russia may push for the annulment of Bout’s extradition from Thailand to the United States.
+Douglas McNabb, a Transnational criminal defense lawyer told RIA Novosti that Russia may push for the cancellation of Bout’s extradition to the United States.

 “If the trial continues, and if the court holds that the extradition was illegal, the Thai government will be entitled in accordance with the U.S.-Thai extradition treaty to legitimately demand Bout’s return,” McNabb said.